Croatian literature: Croatian medieval literature

 From the 14th century, western influence remained strong in Croatian literature.
 Recognizing these patterns, Croatian authors, mostly anonymous, adapted their work to the specific needs of the community in which and for which they wrote.
-Despite their writings being in large part translations, this literature achieved a notably artistic level of language and style.
+Despite their writings being largely translations, this literature achieved a notably artistic level of language and style.
 One of the most significant achievements was keeping alive the Church Slavonic written language (especially in the Glagolitic alphabet).
-In later periods elements of that language came to be used in expressive ways and as a signal of "high style", incorporating current vernacular words and becoming capable of transferring knowledge on a wide range of subjects, from law and theology, chronicles and scientific texts, to works of literature.
+In later periods, elements of that language came to be used in expressive ways and as a signal of "high style", incorporating current vernacular words and becoming capable of transferring knowledge on a wide range of subjects, from law and theology, chronicles and scientific texts, to works of literature.
 Such medieval works in the people's own language are the starting point for the literature of later periods.
-Anonymous poets and singers, developing their own styles, of typically religious poetry, and of this period, were referred to as the "začinjavci" by later authors and sources.
+Anonymous poets and singers, developing their own styles of typically religious poetry of this period, were referred to as the "začinjavci" by later authors and sources.

+As such, the first secular poetry in the native language also began appearing during the middle of the 14th century, both written in Glagolithic and Latin scripts, most notable of which is Svit se konča ("The world is ending").

-The oldest artefacts of Croatian medieval prose are glagolitic inscribed stone tablets: Valun tablet, Plomin tablet and the Krk inscription from the 11th century, and the Baška tablet from the 11th or 12th century.
-The Baška tablet is the first complete document we have on the language of the people with elements of literal Church Slavonic.
+The oldest artefacts of Croatian medieval prose are Glagolitic inscribed stone tablets: Valun tablet, Plomin tablet and the Krk inscription from the 11th century, and the Baška tablet from the 11th or 12th century.
+The Baška tablet is the first complete document on the people's language with elements of literal Church Slavonic.
 It is often regarded as the "birth certificate" of Croatian, and carries the first mention of the Croats.
 The inscribed stone records King Zvonimir's donation of a piece of land to a Benedictine abbey in the time of Abbot Drzhiha.
-It provides the only example of the transition from Glagolitic of the rounded Macedonian type to the angular Croatian alphabet.
+It provides the only example of the transition from the Glagolitic of the rounded Macedonian type to the angular Croatian alphabet.